10 Flea Markets In Goa To Hit Up On Your Next Vacay

 Wednesday Afternoon Market

 A market that in Goa’s prime started off as a marketplace where hippies could exchange and barter goods, the Anjuna Wednesday afternoon market is a time-tested market selling eclectic trinkets, souvenirs, handmade goods and clothes.
-The market is held by the Anjuna beachfront, the sea-breeze being the perfect accompaniment for your afternoon shopping indulgence.
-The market wraps up with sunset and later at Sea-Breeze takes the night a notch higher.
-So, if you're a day person, do check it out before it shuts for the season (usually March end/April).
+The market is held by the Anjuna beachfront, the sea breeze is the perfect accompaniment for your afternoon shopping indulgence.
+The market wraps up with sunset so do check it out in the mornings, before it shuts for the season (usually March end/April).

 Bestsellers: Trinkets